-Today, the State University of New York at New Paltz covers 257-acres and includes the College of Liberal Arts & Sciences, the School of Business, the School of Science & Engineering, the School of Fine & Performing Arts, the School of Education, and The Graduate School.
-Recently renovated, “Old Main” remains the oldest building on campus and is home to the School of Education, the cornerstone of the institution’s academic legacy.
+Today, the State University of New York at New Paltz includes the College of Liberal Arts & Sciences, the School of Business, the School of Science & Engineering, the School of Fine & Performing Arts, the School of Education, Graduate, Professional and Interdisciplinary Studies, and Continuing and Online Education.

 Largely as an outgrowth of a forward-looking, 5-year (2008-2013) SUNY capital plan, the physical campus has improved dramatically in the 21st century, including the construction of new residence halls (2001, 2004, and 2015) and major renovation of existing residence halls; the opening of the Athletic and Wellness Center (2006); renovation of the Student Union Building, including the addition of a now-iconic pyramidal glass “Atrium” (2010); renovation of Old Main (2012), the Sojourner Truth Library (2016) and renovation and repurposing of Wooster Hall (2016); construction of a new science building (2017) and construction of the Engineering Innovation Hub (2019).
 These changes represent the most significant investment in infrastructure to support the college’s educational mission since the Governor Nelson Rockefeller era in the 1960s and 70s.